04 Dec INTEGRATING CITIZEN SCIENCE AT UNIVERSITIES: FROM ‘WHAT’ TO ‘HOW

 The notion of Citizen Science is not new, but its recent reach around the globe has raised many questions and has provided answers.
 To spread the knowledge about what Citizen Science is and how to implement Citizen Science projects in universities and research libraries, LIBER organized a three-day virtual open knowledge activity from the 26th to the 28th October 2020, in the context of the INOS project.

-The event was designed to allow participants from St. Cyril and Methodius National Library, Belgrade University (Serbia) and University of Library Studies and Information Technology (Bulgaria) time to interact, discuss ideas and challenge outdated concepts in smaller international groups.
+The event was designed to allow participants from University Library ‘Svetozar Marković’ (University of Belgrade) and University of Library Studies and Information Technology (Bulgaria) time to interact, discuss ideas and challenge outdated concepts in smaller international groups.
 The event focused on the following key topics:

 - what citizen science is;